Supported LLM Providers

 ollama run michaelneale/deepseek-r1-goose

-- In a separate terminal window, configure with Goose:
+- In a separate terminal window, configure with goose:

 goose configure